Lion's Mane Mushrooms

 Lion’s Mane, as a medicinal mushroom, has traditionally been used to fortify the spleen, nourish the gut, and as an anti-cancer drug within both the Chinese and Japanese medical systems.

-In Japanese, this is translated and called the “Mountain Priest Mushroom”.
-It is rich in physiologically important components, including β-glucan polysaccharides, which are responsible for the anti-cancer, immuno-modulating, hypolipidemic, antioxidant, and neuroprotective activities of this mushroom.
+In Japanese, this mushroom is translated and called the “Mountain Priest Mushroom.”
+It is rich in physiologically important components, including β-glucan polysaccharides, which are responsible for its anti-cancer, immunomodulating, hypolipidemic, antioxidant, and neuroprotective activities.

 Lion’s Mane is reported to have therapeutic potentials that can benefit you, such as anti-microbial, anti-hypertensive, anti-diabetic, and wound healing properties.
 It also includes anti-inflammatories, which, when working with their ability to factor nerve growth within the body, show promise for the treatment of both Alzheimer's and Parkinson's diseases.